Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 Maybe a pipeline builder to recontact at a later agreed time.

-Good B2B Sales Call Structure: The Middle 1 – Big Discovery
+Good B2B Sales Call Structure: The Middle 1 – How to Structure a Discovery Call in Sales – Big Discovery

 Here you want a set of very big and broad questions that give you mountains of information.